Precastwig/BoardAnalyzer/README.md

     - Add ability to select other holds while one is selected
 - BoardSettings:
     - Add "set to current" button to type/direction/size tabs
+    - When changing the board corners, check all existing holds for new outside-ness, and display "are you sure" and delete those outside
+- Hold selection:
+    - Add "discard changes" button - hotkey to esc
 - UI:
     - Dissallow features until board is fully set up (ie. don't let people use any analysis tools until all corners added and board size has been input)
     - Show errors/warnings in red on info pane, like when saving a hold that's invalid